How to Fix the Aux Input in My Car

 7) Sound Quality Issues:

-If sound quality has gone down significantly and everything sounds fuzzy, like listening through an AM radio station, then the Aux Jack might need to be cleaned out from dust particles.
-This will restore proper audio levels and clarity, which helps make music more enjoyable again!
+If sound quality has gone down significantly and everything sounds fuzzy, like listening through an AM radio station, then the Aux Jack might need to be cleaned out of dust particles.
+This will restore proper audio levels and clarity, which will help make music more enjoyable again!
+You can use a small brush or compressed air to remove any debris from the aux input jack.

 Methods: How to Fix the Aux Input in My Car